aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/aspose-slides-java-stacked-column-charts/_index.md

 ## Implementation Guide

 ### Creating a Presentation and Adding a Slide
 **Overview:**
-Start by creating a simple presentation with an initial slide.
-This is your foundation for further enhancements.
+First, we’ll create a blank presentation and verify that a slide exists.

 #### Step 1: Initialize Presentation Object
 ```java